lyrasis/ansible-aide-role/README.md

-aide_new_db - Used by the handler to determine where to put the new aide database aide_db -  Used by the handler to know where the current aide database is quiet_reports - set to yes if you don't want reports when nothing has changed
+aide_new_db - Used by the handler to determine where to put the new aide database aide_db -  Used by the handler to know where the current aide database is quiet_reports - set to yes if you don't want reports when nothing has changed aide_ignore_list - this is a list of all the things your adding to the excludes list
 ```

 Example Playbook